I’ve heard of terrible landlord stories, However, this is the worst landlord horror story you will ever hear.

 I’ve a landlord since 2005.
 In general, it’s been a worthwhile experience because rents and real estate prices have appreciated significantly since.

-Real estate is wonderful isn’t it?
+Real estate is my favorite asset class to build wealth.
 You get to buy a property with other people’s money at a dirt cheap interest rate.
 Your costs are largely fixed while rents keep on going up thanks to inflation.
 You get plenty of tax deductions.
 And you get to earn a $250,000/$500,000 tax free profit upon sale in America, depending on if you are single or married.
-No wonder why real estate is my favorite asset class for people under 40 years old.

 But I haven’t done a good enough job over the past eight years telling you about the negatives of owning real estate.
-The main reason why is because I’ve been bullish on the asset class – coastal city real estate in particular.
-What a shame it would be to have convinced you out of buying years ago, like some doom and gloom sites who only focus on the negatives.
+The main reason why is because I’ve been bullish on the asset class – both heartland real estate and now coastal city real estate.
+What a shame it would be to have convinced you out of buying years ago.

 $250K janitors. $9K/month direct deposit easy rental income.
 It all sounds so wonderful, but it applies to a tiny part of the US, metro areas with concentrations of educated professionals with very high incomes sipping lattes and driving their Priuses to the wine country on the weekends to stay in a nice B&B.

 I moved from the Bay Area to Las Vegas in 2004.
 I thought I was so smart to sell my Bay Area townhouse for $425K, enabling me to buy a single story LV house here for $220K.
 Then I bought two rental townhomes, new construction for $200,000 each.
 Cash.